 Headhaul.
-The stronger leg of a round trip voyage with greater volume than the weaker backhaul or the outgoing goods to be delivered from a point of origin.
+The outgoing goods to be delivered from a point of origin.

 Hull.
 The main body of the ship without engines, buildings and cranes.

 IMO.
 International Maritime Organization, a United Nations agency that issues international standards for shipping.

 Intermediate survey.
 The inspection of a ship by a classification society surveyor that takes place 24 to 36 months after each special survey.